DAIRLab/dairlib/README.md

 Michael Posa, Scott Kuindersma, Russ Tedrake.
 "Optimization and Stabilization of Trajectories for Constrained Dynamical Systems."
 Proceedings of the International Conference on Robotics and Automation (ICRA), 2016.

 Available online at https://posa.seas.upenn.edu/wp-content/uploads/Posa16a.pdf

+## Docker (experimental)
+Docker support is currently experimental.
+See `install/bionic/Dockerfile` for an Ubuntu Dockerfile.
+Docker is being used in conjuction with Cirrus Continuous Integration, and should be better supported in the future.